 - Awards are made annually in the spring semester.

-- Please instruct recommenders to submit signed letters of recommendation to email@example.com.
+- Please instruct those who are writing the recommendation to submit signed letters of recommendation to [email protected].
 Unsigned recommendation letters will not be accepted and application considered incomplete.

 - Student applicants are responsible for verifying that their submission is complete.
 Incomplete applications will not be reviewed.

 - Applications should be limited to a maximum of TEN PAGES.
 This does not include the: title page, reference page and resume.
 Be sure to use size 12 Times New Roman font, 1 inch margins, single spaced, and proper APA citation format.